 In practice, what this means is that if you have some cash set aside, you can use that cash to earn bank account bonuses, essentially allowing your idle cash to earn much more than the typical 1 or 2 percent interest that most savings accounts offer.
 I’ve personally earned thousands of dollars over the years simply by taking advantage of these bank account bonuses.

-For reference, here are what my bank account bonus earnings have looked like since I started taking advantage of these back in 2016.
+For reference, here are what my individual bank account bonus earnings have looked like since I started taking advantage of these back in 2016.

 - 2018: $3,262